ReqSuite® Requirements Manager (RM)

 Synchronizing referenced content

-As soon as any contents in the respective base project are edited, a notification visualized by a red “bell symbol” appears in the Content Manager when you open a project that reuses the associated content elements.
+As soon as any contents in the respective base project are modified, this change is visualized by a orange warning triangle in all projects that reuse this content.
 By pressing this change note button, the affected content elements that have been changed in the base project are named in a note dialog box.
 Detectable changes include both, deleting the element and adjusting its properties (e. g. name, description, attachment).
 In the above-mentioned dialog window, you can decide whether you want to synchronize your project by clicking on “Yes” and update the affected content accordingly, or whether you want to keep the current status of this content by clicking on “No” instead.
-If you are not sure at this time whether you want to have the synchronization carried out or not, you can click on “Cancel” to close the dialog box and postpone your decision until further notice (see figure 2).
+If you are not sure at this time whether you want to have the synchronization carried out or not, you can click on “Maybe later” to close the dialog box and postpone your decision until further notice (see figure 3).

 Transforming referenced content to copy